jwbth/convenient-discussions/README.md

 * creating topics and subsections;
 * highlighting and navigating new comments (via the navigation panel or the table of contents);
 * highlighting own comments;
+* checking for new comments in the background and automatically rendering simple comment edits;
 * desktop notifications about replies to the user's comments and comments in watched sections on open pages (opt-in);
 * watching sections, which affects notifications and highlighting edits on pages that list revisions;
 * jumping to a specific comment from the watchlist and other pages that list revisions;